By Dr. Mercola

 - Chronic fatigue

 - Yeast infections

 As you can see the list is long and varied, and the symptoms mimic those caused by many other diseases.
 If you think you may be suffering from yeast overgrowth, see my free report here.
 So the key to good intestinal health, especially in your small intestine, is keeping an optimum balance of the helpful and harmful microorganisms.
-This is why probiotics (for life) supplements are so important, because they increase the ratio of "good" bacteria in your gut, and why antibiotics (against life) can interfere with the delicate balance in your gut.
+This is why probiotics ("for life") supplements are so important, because they increase the ratio of "good" bacteria in your gut, and why antibiotics (against life) can interfere with the delicate balance in your gut.3

 In fact, contrary to what you might have heard about probiotics not surviving in the highly acidic wash of your stomach, the helpful bacteria like acidophilus thrive in an acidic environment and not only survive the stomach environment, but acidophilus will actually also create lactic acid to maintain a more acidic condition in your small intestine.
 Some examples of health problems that you may face if your gut microorganisms stay out of balance for long periods of time include: